map2map failing for Oblique Cylindrical level 2 Enceladus files

 You may have opened up a can of worms with this problem.
 Enceladus turns out to be a triaxial body.
 Triaxial bodies have never been properly supported by either ISIS2 or ISIS3.
 I have consulted with Randy on this and he suggested that I talk to Brent to see what the best solution is.
 I will keep you up to date.

-#2 Updated by Janet Barrett about 6 years ago
+#2 Updated by Janet Barrett over 6 years ago

 This has been a hard problem to track down.
 The handling of triaxial bodies still needs to be fixed in ISIS3 so that it is done properly, but that is not the cause of your problem.
 I have traced backwards in the oblique cylindrical projection code and have found problems where longitude values were being treated as planetocentric even though they were actually planetographic.
 By fixing these situations, I now have map2map projecting your file, but there are still problems.
 The lat/lon reporting is still not quite right and part of your file is being trimmed off.
 I am still doing some testing.
 I am coming close to the 20 hour limit on this project and will need to ask Stuart if I can continue to work on it after today.

-#3 Updated by Janet Barrett about 6 years ago
+#3 Updated by Janet Barrett over 6 years ago

 I have narrowed the problem down for doing map projections on Enceladus data in ISIS3.
 The oblique cylindrical labels contain PoleLatitude, PoleLongitude, and PoleRotation values.
 The ObliqueCylindrical class in ISIS3 was converting the PoleLongitude to planetocentric positive East, but it wasn't converting the PoleRotation to planetocentric positive East.
 This was causing major problems.
 I changed the code to convert the PoleRotation to planetocentric positive East and rand map2map on the e16_reproc1_seg2_3_bidr.cub that you were having trouble with.
 I created an oblique cylindrical output and a simple cylindrical output.
 The files are all located in /usgs/shareall/jbarrett/ISIS3_Enceladus_problem.
 I ran the new software change on a couple of other Enceladus files and it looks like it is working for them also.
 I will look for some Titan files to run it on and see if they are projecting correctly.